-To address these challenges the broad objective of the research project was to develop an integrated solution for water resources information management.
-The system would be used to address the problem of information management being experienced by Water Resources Management Authority (WRMA) offices in Athi river catchment.
+The broad objective of the research project was to develop a web-based system for water resources information management.
+The system would be used to address the problem of information management being experienced by Water Resources Management Authority (WRMA).
 This will provide proper water information collection, storage, dissemination, improved access and decision making for sustainable management of water resources.

-To be able to achieve the overall main objective, the study in particular set out to establish a centralized spatial enabled database for use by all WRMA offices within the catchment.
+To be able to achieve the overall main objective, the study in particular set out to establish a centralized spatial enabled database for use by all WRMA offices.
 The study also set out to avail a web-based mapping interface.
 The interface would enable the users to update the data, visualize the data and utilize other capabilities in the system including outputting maps.
 Also to achieve its main goal a general website was created to host the mapping interface and also be used to relay additional water resources information.